-The bridge between quantum control landscapes and the physics of glassy-systems is clear once the cost function (defining the landscape) is interpreted as an effective-energy function, with control parameters playing the role of classical degrees of freedom \cite{hernandezgomez2023optimal,solon2018phase,folena2023introduction,Nishimori01}: from this point of view, optimal protocols correspond to ground states of the effective-energy function.
-In particular, once the cost function is expanded in terms of the control variables, the $n$th-order expansion coefficient specifies the strength of the $n$-body effective-interaction between control variables.
+The bridge between quantum control landscapes and the physics of glassy-systems becomes apparent once the cost function (defining the landscape) is interpreted as an effective energy function, with control variables playing the role of classical degrees of freedom \cite{hernandezgomez2023optimal,solon2018phase,folena2023introduction,Nishimori01}: from this point of view, optimal protocols correspond to ground states of the effective energy function.
+In particular, once the cost function is expanded in terms of the control variables, the $n$th-order expansion coefficient specifies the strength of the $n$-body effective interaction among control degrees of freedom.
 So far, the calculation of different terms in the expansion has required the (brute-force) exhaustive exploration of the entire control space \cite{Bukov19_Glassy}, a procedure computationally feasible only for a small number of control parameters.
-Nonetheless, this approach captures two important properties of effective interactions between control variables, long-range and multi-body interactions, naturally reflecting the non-locality and nonlinearity of the underlying quantum control problem.
+Nonetheless, this approach captures two important features of these effective interactions: they are long-range and multi-body, directly reflecting the non-locality and nonlinearity of the underlying quantum control problem.